H.R. McMaster Will Be Replaced By John Bolton As National Security Adviser

 McMaster, a three-star general and a veteran of both Iraq wars, chose to stay on active military duty while serving as the national security adviser.
 A respected military strategist, he joined several other high-ranking military officers advising Trump during the first year of his administration, including Defense Secretary Jim Mattis, a retired four-star general who pushed for him to accept the job, and John Kelly, another retired Marine general who first served as secretary of homeland security and then as White House chief of staff.

-Bolton, for his part, made clear on Fox News Thursday that he comes to the job from a different realm.
+Bolton made clear on Fox News Thursday that he comes to the job from a different realm.
 "I'm not sure I've ever met General Mattis," he told Fox's Martha MacCallum.

 But after more than a year, McMaster didn't develop a personal rapport with the president.
 The relationship between the detail-oriented McMaster and the president, who prefers his information condensed as much as possible, was often strained.
 McMaster’s lengthy briefings reportedly chafed Trump, who viewed the gruff military strategist as condescending.